asoiu-compiler-2019/laboratory-AnnaYasenova/README.md

 * `trend` - trend of particular rate line.
 Has two fields: `trDirection` and `trendSize`. `trDirection` has type `direction` and means the price rises or drops, `trendSize` is greater or equal to 0.

 #### Specific functions
-* `toUSD` - converts currency rate to USD.
+* `rateToUSD` - converts currency rate to USD.
 Takes 1 argument (with type `rate`), returns `rate` with right pair leg equal to USD (`right = 'USD'`).
 This funtion is VERY useful if you need to compare currency pairs with different right leg currency.

 See `example2.txt` with example of using this types.